The category of ordered Bratteli diagrams: Abstract

 \section{Abstract}

-A category structure for ordered Bratteli diagrams is proposed such that isomorphism in this category coincides with Herman, Putnam, and Skau's notion of equivalence.
-It is shown that the one-to-one correspondence between the category of essentially minimal totally disconnected dynamical systems and the category of essentially simple ordered Bratteli diagrams at the level of objects is in fact an equivalence of categories.
-In particular, we show that the category of Cantor minimal systems is equivalent to the category of properly ordered Bratteli diagrams.
-We obtain a model (diagram) for a homomorphism between essentially minimal totally disconnected dynamical systems, which may be useful in the study of factors and extensions of such systems.
-Various functors between the categories of essentially minimal totally disconnected dynamical systems, ordered Bratteli diagrams, AF~algebras, and dimension groups are constructed and used to study the relations between these categories.
+A category structure for ordered Bratteli diagrams is proposed in which isomorphism coincides with the notion of equivalence of Herman, Putnam, and Skau.
+It is shown that the natural one-to-one correspondence between the category of Cantor minimal systems and the category of simple properly ordered Bratteli diagrams is in fact an equivalence of categories.
+This gives a \emph{Bratteli--Vershik model} for factor maps between Cantor minimal systems.
+We give a construction of factor maps between Cantor minimal systems in terms of suitable maps (called premorphisms) between the corresponding ordered Bratteli diagrams, and we show that every factor map between two Cantor minimal systems is obtained in this way.
+Moreover, solving a natural question, we are able to characterize Glasner and Weiss's notion of weak orbit equivalence of Cantor minimal systems in terms of the corresponding C*-algebra crossed products.